Bounding the Dimension-5 Seesaw Portal with Non-Pointing Photon Searches: Bounds from Non-Pointing Photon Searches

 As noted above, the event reconstructed in our \texttt{Delphes} implementation is incomplete.
 In the following, we describe how we finalise the detector simulation, and furthermore give details on the event selection and analysis performed in~\cite{ATLAS:2022vhr}.

 The photons selected for the analysis must satisfy basic cuts, such as having $p_T>10\,$GeV and $\eta<2.37$ (with the region between the ECal barrel and endcaps excluded), as well as being generated within the Inner Detector, before the ECal.
-In order to take into account the experimental resolution, both $t_\gamma$ and $|\Delta z_\gamma|$ variables were each Gaussian smeared.
+In order to take into account the experimental resolution, both $t_\gamma$ and $|\Delta z_\gamma|$ variables were each Gaussian smeared\footnote{It must be noted that the smearing of $t_\gamma$ takes into account the timing spread of $pp$ collision times.}.
 For $|\Delta z_\gamma|$, the resolution for the smear was taken from an interpolation of the data shown in Figure 1 of~\cite{ATLAS:2014kbb}.
 For $t_\gamma$, we interpolated the data in Figure 2 of~\cite{ATLAS:2022vhr}.
 The latter Figure is presented as a function of $E_{\rm cell}$, defined as the middle-layer ECal cell receiving the maximum energy deposit of the shower.
-For definiteness, following the claim in~\cite{ATLAS:2022vhr} of $E_{\rm cell}$ being around $20$-$50\%$ of the total energy deposited by the shower, we set $E_{\rm cell}=0.35\,p_T^\gamma$.
+For definiteness, following the claim in~\cite{ATLAS:2022vhr} of $E_{\rm cell}$ being around $20$--$50\%$ of the total energy deposited by the shower, we set $E_{\rm cell}=0.35\,{E_\gamma}$, where $E_\gamma$ is the total photon energy, as reported by \texttt{Delphes}.

 Given the smeared value for $|\Delta z_\gamma|$, we applied the photon ID efficiency shown in Figure 3 of~\cite{ATLAS:2022vhr}.
 Then, following the procedure of the search, at least one photon was required to be in the ECal barrel.
 Events satisfying this constraint were divided into single or multi-photon channels.
-In the case of having more than one photon in the barrel, the one with the largest $p_T^\gamma$ was used for the analysis.
+In the case of having more than one photon in the barrel, the one with the largest ${p_\gamma}_T$ was used for the analysis.
 For this photon, a further cut $E_{\rm cell}>10\,$GeV was imposed.

 Regarding charged leptons, only those with $p_T>10\,$GeV would be considered in the analysis.
 Electrons would be restricted to $\eta<2.47$, again excluding the region between the ECal barrel and endcap, while muons would be required to have $\eta<2.7$.
 For the electron ID efficiency, we followed the data within both panels in Figure 17 of~\cite{ATLAS:2019qmc}, for medium electrons.
 Furthermore, for muon isolation and ID efficiency, we followed the total identification efficiency curve in Figure 21 of~\cite{ATLAS:2020auj}.